Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Message Drop Request {#ctrl-pkt-dropreq}

-A Message Drop Request control packet is sent by the sender to the receiver when it requests the retransmission of an unacknowledged packet (all or part of a message) which is not present in the sender's buffer (due to an internal error).
+A Message Drop Request control packet is sent by the sender to the receiver when it requests the retransmission of an unacknowledged packet (all or part of a message) which is not present in the sender's buffer (e.g. due to an internal error).
 The sender notifies the receiver that it must not wait for retransmission of this message.
 Note that a Message Drop Request control packet is not sent if the Too Late Packet Drop mechanism ({{too-late-packet-drop}}) causes the sender to drop a message, as in this case the receiver is expected to drop it anyway.

 ~~~